kumahq/kuma-website/docs/docs/1.4.1/community/data-collection.md

 # Kuma data collection

-Kuma can collect some data about your deployment if enabled.
-Data collection (telemetry) is disabled by default.
-The collected data is sent to Kong servers for storage and aggregation.
-You can enable data collection when you install the control plane.
+Kuma can collect information about your deployment to continuously improve the product and gather anonymous feedback.
+The collected data is sent to Kong servers securely for storage and aggregation.

+You can enable data collection when installing the control plane in Kubernetes, of before running `kuma-cp` in Universal mode.

-## Enable data collection on Kubernetes
+## Enabling data collection

 1. Set the following environment variable: